DreymaR/BigBagKbdTrixXKB/README.md

 * Add some easy way of returning to the old xkbmap setup?
 But how?
 Can't unset settings, so we'd have to store it somehow?
 Or just let them go to us/us?
 	- Make a restore to default layout shortcut instead?
 It's only an alias for `setkb 4n/5n`.
 Maybe `resetkb 4/5`?
 * Transition many ###.xml changes to ###.extras.xml?
 Other Colemak locale variants reside there.
 But it's a mess: Many (such as Norwegian) are in the main file!
+	- It might be nice to keep all the BigBag locales in one place though?
+Or not?
 * To get Extend with the currently active layout, use `setxkbmap -v 9 -option "" -option "misc:extend,lv5:caps_switch_lock,compose:menu"`.
+	- The first `-option ""` clears any existing option settings, while the one with non-empty arguments add to existing options.
 * Add lv5:lalt_switch_lock for LALT-Extend.
 * Add compose:102?
 Inconsistent between ISO and ANSI, just add a pro-tip.
 * The Curl(DH) model implementation has to go as it may mess w/ QWERTY.
 Instead, I should use two Extend variants.